-Mike Perry became interested in snakes in 1963 and two years later at the tender age of 10 he started catching snakes.
-Out of curiosity, he accomplished his first milking of a Ringkals (Hemachatus haemachatus) in 1967 and during 1970 he milked and supplied 15 grams Ringkals (Hemachatus haemachatus) venom for a local snake park that had received an order from Germany.
+Mike Perry became interested in snakes in 1963 and two years later at the age of 10 he started catching snakes.
+Out of curiosity, he accomplished his first milking of a Rinkhals (Hemachatus haemachatus).
+In 1967 and during 1970 he milked and supplied 15 grams Rinkhals (Hemachatus haemachatus) venom for a local snake park that received an order from Germany.

-Mike is involved in local herpetological associations to promote and maintain contact and goodwilll between conservation authorities and amateur herpetologists.
-The need for this arose when during 1983 the first legislation was introduced in the then Transvaal province of South Africa, to protect reptiles.
+Mike is involved in local herpetological associations to promote and maintain contact and goodwill between conservation authorities and amateur herpetologists.
+The need for this arose when during 1983 the first legislation was introduced in the (then) Transvaal province of South Africa, to protect reptiles.